Influenza vaccination coverage rates in the EU/EEA

 ECDC is via the network VENICE (Vaccine European new Integrated Collaboration Effort) collecting, sharing and disseminating information on national immunization programmes and provides guidance for improving the overall performance of the immunisation systems in EU/EEA Member States.

-The latest data on vaccination coverage by country in the EU/EEA of different risk- and target groups are available in the report "Seasonal influenza vaccination in Europe – Vaccination recommendations and coverage rates for eight influenza seasons (2007–2008 to 2014–2015)".
+The latest data on vaccination coverage by country in the EU/EEA of different risk- and target groups are available in the following report:

 See all reports: